CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/datasetjson2bff.md

 ---

 :::warning[Mapping status]
-This table documents the experimental Dataset-JSON v1.1 SDTM profile introduced in **v0.33**.
-Its current coverage reflects the domains and fixtures described below and may be refined as additional study datasets and SDTM profiles are evaluated.
+Dataset-JSON v1.1 SDTM support was added in **v0.33**.
+Current coverage is limited to the domains and fixtures described below.
 :::

-This table records the implemented CDISC Dataset-JSON v1.1 SDTM mapping.
-The route groups domain rows by `USUBJID`, creates one Beacon `individuals` record per `DM` participant, and can synthesize `datasets` and `cohorts` from study metadata.
+Domain rows are grouped by `USUBJID`.
+Each `DM` participant becomes one Beacon `individuals` record, with `datasets` and `cohorts` synthesized from study metadata when requested.

 The structural targets below are built in.
 Term-bearing fields can be enriched through the optional SDTM terminology mapping described under